12.2. The Qt Application Framework

 • Do a test build and make sure the generated wireshark_XX.qm binary file is included.

-• Push your translation to GitLab for review.
+• Push your changes to GitLab for review.
 See Section 3.10, “Contribute Your Changes” for details.

 Alternatively you can put your QM and flag files in the languages directory in the Wireshark user configuration directory ($XDG_CONFIG_HOME/wireshark/languages/ or $HOME/.wireshark/languages/ on UNIX).